IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

     routingf LO2 {} = tracer2
 ```
 The second argument must mappend all possible tracers of the first argument to one tracer.
 This is required for the configuration.
 We could have construct a more secure interface by having a map of values to tracers, but the ability for full pattern matching outweigh this disadvantage in our view.
-To send the message of a trace to different tracers depending on some criteria use the following function:
-In the second example we send the messages of one trace to two tracers simultaneously:
+In the following example we send the messages of one trace to two tracers simultaneously:

 ```haskell
 let resTrace = tracer1 <> tracer2